The Essentials of Teaching Business English Online and In Person

 Practicing presentations

 Almost any businessperson needs to be able to deliver presentations effectively.
 Go over the different terminology associated with reading graphs and charts and giving information effectively.
 Then, hand out actual chart samples and have students practice presenting them to the class.
 Or, they can create their own.
 If you’re teaching online, email the samples ahead of time, so students can review them before class.
-Students can even screen share PowerPoints or spreadsheets in order to practice giving their own presentations.
+Students can even screen-share PowerPoints or spreadsheets to practice giving their own presentations.

 Drafting emails